 The School is located on 200 tropical acres in a resort-like setting at the scenic Biscayne Bay Campus at Biscayne Boulevard and Northeast 151 Street, North Miami, Florida.

-The FIU undergraduate degree program has some courses available in the evening.
-Selected courses in Hospitality and Tourism Management are presented at the FIU Modesto A. Maidique Campus.
+The FIU undergraduate degree program is completely available online.
+Some courses are available in the evening and selected courses in Hospitality and Tourism Management are presented at the FIU Modesto A. Maidique Campus.

 Admission